juicyjerrry/Note-Taker/readme.md

  ## Description

 This is a Heroku based This application was made using an express.js backend and gets note data from a JSON file.
+Additionally, it uses Nanoid, which ios a string id generator.

   ## Table of Contents